JPEG Resize on-demand: FPGA vs GPU. Which is the fastest?

 GPU Image Processing on NVIDIA CUDA

 GPU architecture was initially created for image display and finally it was transformed for parallel computations.
-Image processing could be considered native task for GPU, though we need SDK not to program GPU at low level.
+Image processing could be considered as native task for GPU, though we need SDK not to program GPU at low level.
 There are quite a lot of such SDKs with sofisticated set of features.

 Full set of features for JPEG resize on demand exists at Fastvideo Image Processing SDK.
-That SDK contains wide variety of image processing modules which show very high performance at all NVIDIA GPUs, starting from Jetson to high-end Tesla products.
+That SDK contains wide variety of image processing modules which show very high performance at all NVIDIA GPUs, starting from Jetson to high-end Quadro and Tesla products.
 Highly optimized modules show just exceptional results.
 For many features the performance is much higher that bandwidth of PCIe Gen3 x16.
 This is important issue to offer fast solution, particularly for JPEG resize on demand.

 That solution has been heavily tested for years and this is the proof of its reliability in the taks of JPEG Resize on-demand.
 Several high-load internet services have been utilizing that software and total number of processed JPEGs exceeds several quadrillions.
 In comparison with recently developed FPGA-based solutions it looks much more reliable.